University of Georgia vs Abraham Baldwin Agricultural College

 The Financial Comparison

-Ten years after enrollment, University of Georgia graduates earn a median of $68,726 compared to $34,996 at Abraham Baldwin Agricultural College.
-The payback period is 5.8 years at University of Georgia versus 999 years at Abraham Baldwin Agricultural College.
+Then look at what that buys.
+Ten years after enrollment, University of Georgia graduates earn a median $68,726 against $34,996 at Abraham Baldwin Agricultural College.
+The cost earns itself back in 5.8 years at University of Georgia and 999 years at Abraham Baldwin Agricultural College.

-Graduates leave Abraham Baldwin Agricultural College with a median $16,750 in debt versus $18,500 at University of Georgia.
-The debt-to-earnings ratios are 0.41 and 0.58 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Abraham Baldwin Agricultural College owing a median $16,750 versus $18,500 at University of Georgia.
+Their debt-to-earnings ratios are 0.41 and 0.58 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers